GiovanniBergami/CloudComputing/README.md

 The output can be seen with the command:
 > hadoop fs -cat output/part-r*

-Outputs and informations on result are available in the folder "Output"
+Outputs and informations on results are available in the folder "Output"